TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 A crucial design consideration is the cable management system itself.
 The cable must be deployed in a controlled manner, maintaining proper tension, and avoiding tangles or dragging the cable along behind it [9].
-Also, few robots are autonomous meaning that the existing robots require someone to control them like an RC car.
-Those that are autonomous are not hard-wired and rely on GPS solely to navigate.
-The solution we present combines many of the robots already in existence for this service.
-The intention is to build something that is hard- wired that simply receives inputs and goes to them without having to be controlled.
-It will also be specifically designed to carry/lay cable instead of tying it to the back and dragging.
 While one can combine many of the existing solutions out there today, the biggest hurdle will be implementing a navigation system for GPS-denied areas.